jvmourao/Applied-OMICs-Tutorial/docs/source/ngs-qc.rst

     # For this example we will use a fasta file containing all adapters (adapters.fasta) that should be located in ~/bbmap/resources
     $ ~/bbmap/bbduk.sh -Xmx1g in1=read1.fastq.gz in2=read2.fastq.gz out1=clean1.fastq out2=clean2.fastq ref=adapters.fasta ktrim=r k=23 mink=11 hdist=1 tpe tbo

-    # Trim sequences based on a Phred score (you can also try trimq=20)
+    # Trim regions with an average quality below 10 (you can also try trimq=20)
     $ ~/bbmap/bbduk.sh -Xmx1g in1=read1.fastq.gz in2=read2.fastq.gz out1=clean1.fastq out2=clean2.fastq qtrim=rl trimq=10

-    # Filter raw sequence data based on an average quality values (you can also try maq=20)
+    # Discard raw sequence reads with average quality below 10 - after trimming (you can also try maq=20)
     $ ~/bbmap/bbduk.sh -Xmx1g in1=read1.fastq.gz in2=read2.fastq.gz out1=clean1.fastq out2=clean2.fastq maq=10

+    # Trim regions with an average quality below 10 and discard reads with average quality below 5 after trimming
+    $ ~/bbmap/bbduk.sh -Xmx1g in1=read1.fastq.gz in2=read2.fastq.gz out1=clean1.fastq out2=clean2.fastq trimq=10 maq=5

-    # Filter raw sequence data based on Kmer
+    # Filter raw sequence reads based on Kmer
     # For this example we will use a fasta file containing the Illumina PhiX spike-in reference genome (phix174_ill.ref.fa) that should be located in ~/bbmap/resources
     $ ~/bbmap/bbduk.sh -Xmx1g in1=read1.fastq.gz in2=read2.fastq.gz out1=unmatched1.fastq out2=unmatched2.fastq outm1=matched1.fastq outm2=matched2.fastq ref=phix174_ill.ref.fa k=31 hdist=1 stats=statistics.txt